SCWells72/sirono-common/README.md

 (which may be null or empty, so best to check first!), converting a list of SObjects to a list of Ids for use in a SOQL query IN clause, and many other common idioms and patterns.

-This class library includes `CollectionUtil` a set of common utility methods for many of these frequently required collection operations, for example:
+The class library includes `CollectionUtil` a set of common utility methods for many of these frequently required collection operations, for example:

 * `isEmpty(list)` - Checks whether a collection is non-null and contains any elements.